jkstill/oracle-demos/select-vs-assign/README.md

 Then I switch back to the server, and press CTL-C when the SQLPlus job is done.

-This is somewhat crude, but sufficient for these tests.
+Though somewhat crude, this method is sufficient for these tests.

 Each of the tests was performed in this way, resulting in two files